-Clearly describe your used methods, state your conclusions and argue that the results you obtained make (or do not make) sense, and the reasons behind it.
+Clearly describe your used methods, state your conclusions, and argue that the results you obtained make (or do not make) sense and the reasons behind it.
 Keep the report short and to the point, with a strict limit of 3 pages.
-References are allowed to be put on unlimited extra pages, as well as if you need to put additional technical details or writings.
+References and additional technical do not count towards this page limit.

-To get started more easily with writing the report, we provide a LaTeX template here github.com/epfml/OptML_course/tree/master/labs/mini-project/latex-example-paper
+Use this LATEX template to get started with the report:

+github.com/epfml/OptML_course/tree/master/labs/mini-project/latex-example-paper